aakshisinha/What-Should-I-Have-for-Dinner/README.md

 # What-Should-I-Have-for-Dinner-
-An website to help brainstorm what to eat for dinner using random generator.
+An website to help brainstorm what to eat for dinner using a random generator.